Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Phenomenology of the TDRL Framework

 \section{Phenomenology of the TDRL Framework}

 We now trace how the TDRL decomposition bears on several long-standing issues in AGN radio phenomenology.
-The common thread is that compact and extended radio emission record jet activity on timescales differing by orders of magnitude.
+In each case, the difficulty comes from that compact and extended radio emission record jet activity on timescales differing by orders of magnitude.
 Ignoring that difference leads to apparent contradictions.

 \paragraph{The RL/RQ valley as the outcome of finite radio memory plus a host contribution.} The stationary Beta distribution already contains the essential physics of the valley (Section \ref{subsec:analytic_solution}).
 For a single parent population, short-memory GHz measurements sample sources close to their instantaneous states and can therefore appear bimodal, whereas deep metre-wave observations average over many switching cycles and yield a broader, more continuous distribution.
-The sharpest testable prediction concerns not whether the loudness distribution is bimodal, a property too sensitive to sample construction to serve as a useful discriminant, but the frequency dependence of the normalized extended-radio variance: ${\rm Var}(Y)$ must fall toward low frequency as $(1+\chi_\nu)^{-1}$ (Eq.~\ref{eq:varY}), and any valley in the distribution should fill once $\chi_\nu\gtrsim1$.
+The most robust prediction is not the presence or absence of a valley, which depends strongly on sample construction.
+It is the frequency dependence of the normalized extended-radio variance.
+In the minimal reference model, ${\rm Var}(Y)$ is predicted to fall toward low frequency as $(1+\chi_\nu)^{-1}$ (Eq.~\ref{eq:varY}), and any valley in the distribution should fill once $\chi_\nu\gtrsim1$.
 Redshift provides a second lever on the same physics.
 At fixed observed frequency, a higher-redshift source is observed at a higher rest-frame radio frequency, and its lobe electrons cool more rapidly because $U_{\rm CMB}\propto(1+z)^4$.
 The effective memory time therefore shortens toward the early Universe, so even deep metre-wave observations do not automatically provide a long-memory view at high $z$.
 This reverses a common expectation: radio quietness at high redshift constitutes \emph{weaker}, not stronger, evidence against jet production than it does locally.
 A jet may well be launched, yet inverse-Compton losses can erode the diffuse synchrotron reservoir before it ever becomes prominent in the radio band \citep{2015MNRAS.452.3457G,2017MNRAS.468..109W}.
 The $z=7$ blazar recently reported fits this picture \citep{2025NatAs...9..293B}: the core is visible; the lobes are not.

 At low $R$, the observed radio numerator is often dominated by star-formation emission and faint relic plasma even when the jet is off.
 Two effects conspire to shape the low-$R$ peak in $p(\log R)$.
 First, $\Robs$ carries a floor and scatter set by the host SFR and the radio--infrared correlation \citep{1992ARA&A..30..575C,2001ApJ...554..803Y}, so the low-$R$ peak in $p(\log R)$ is not a pure jet diagnostic.
 Second, the depth of the valley between the classical RL and RQ peaks is particularly sensitive to whether old lobes are recovered ($w_{\rm l}\simeq1$) and whether the host contribution is removed (i.e.\ whether $\Robs$ is replaced by $\Rexc$).
 The quantity most directly tied to jet physics is therefore $p(\log\Rexc)$ after correcting for resolution and surface-brightness selection.